erics273/northwind-traders-springboot/README.md

 ```

 **Request Body**
-> Category is optionalso you can leave it out if you want and it will just be null when created
+> Category is optional.
+You can leave it out if you want and it will just be null when created
 ```json
 {
   "name": "New Product",